lolynadelafuente/CS668/README.md

    * Each image is 366x366 pixels containing 4 features and 1 label.
    * The dataset is available here: [Tropical Cyclone Wind Estimation Competition](https://source.coop/repositories/nasa/tropical-storm-competition/access)
 * **Methodology:**
-  - The first step was the access to the dataset using S3 Client to make a copy of the Source Cooperative repository containing all images and .csv files.
+  - The first step was the access to the dataset using a Simple Storage Service (S3) compatible client to make a copy of the Source Cooperative repository containing all images and .csv files.
   - Then, a short EDA was conducted since what we are more interested in are the images and the data frames don’t hold that much information for a complete analysis.
+An example of a graph made during this step is seen on the right.
+Additionally, all research questions were answered in this step.
   - After, a preprocessing of the data was applied before the model creation.
-We confirmed all images were the same size as well as we joined both training csv files together.
+We confirmed all images were the same size as well as we joined both training .csv files together.
-  - Then, a development of a deep learning model for objective estimation of tropical cyclone intensity using a pretrained convolutional neural network (CNN) on the satellite images.
+  - Then, a development of a deep learning model for objective estimation of tropical cyclone intensity using a pre-trained convolutional neural network (CNN) on the satellite images.
 We used this approach as creating a new CNN from scratch would be too time consuming as well as the training.
   - Lastly, an extensive evaluation of the deep learning model and analysis of how well the model estimates wind speeds was performed.
 To calculate the loss in the model we used the Root-Squared Mean Error (RSME).
 * **Results:**
   - The result is a submission.csv with the wind speed prediction for every image on our validation set.